 “How do you not crash into each other?” she asked as Granddad let another car turn in front of him.
 “Without traffic lights?”

 Granddad pointed to a woman in a yellow vest.
 “That’s Jackie.
-She’s a traffic director.
-We have lot’s of them.
-I do it every other Wednesday.”
+She’s a traffic director.”

 They arrived at Granddad’s bungalow and Carly sluggishly slid out of the car.
 The neighbours looked at her suspiciously and she averted her eyes.